v-silin/InnerShadowView/README.md

 # InnerShadowView
-UIView category for adding inset shadows
+UIView category for adding the inset shadows.